 About

 I am an All But Dissertation (ABD) PhD student at Carnegie Mellon University, advised by prof. Soummya Kar.
 Broadly, my interest lie in signal processing and machine learning.
-More specifically, I am interested in theoretical guarantees of both centralized and large-scale distributed learning systems.
-Recent projects included establishing learning guarantees in the presence of various notions of heterogeneity, e.g., statistical (non-IID distributions) (paper), or system heterogeneity (varying communication or computation capabilities) (paper), as well as learning guarantees under heavy-tailed noise (paper).
+More specifically, I study theoretical guarantees of both centralized and large-scale multi-agent learning systems, in the presence of phenomena such as heavy-tailed noise and statistical heterogeneity between different users’ datasets.

-If you have any questions about my research, or believe our interests are synergic, feel free to reach out.
+If you have any questions about my research, feel free to reach out.

 News